HCSL Publications

 Comment

-To the best of our knowledge, this is the first application of the uncertainty propagation to the calculation of the uncertainty of diagnostic accuracy measures.
+To the best of our knowledge, this is the first application of uncertainty propagation to estimate the uncertainty of diagnostic accuracy measures.

 snapsot of the program